 - Stem the grapes.
 Separate all the (washed!) grapes from the stem.
 If the grapes are wet, dry them, so they don’t stick to each other as they freeze.
 (Fortunately, if they do stick, they are relatively easy to pull apart).

 - Blend.
-Add the frozen grapes and sweetener of choice into a high-speed blender with a tamper and blend until smooth.
+Add the frozen grapes and sweetener of choice to a high-speed blender with a tamper and blend until smooth.
 If the motor is struggling, let the fruit sit for a minute or two to slightly thaw and then blend again.
 Refrain from adding any liquid.
 You can also use a food processor, but you will have to stop and scrape down the sides several times until the fruit is fully blended.

 How to Serve Grape Sorbet